Symmetric graphs with complete quotients: Imprimitive symmetric graphs with

 \proof First we show that $G$ acts faithfully on $\B$.
 Let $K$ be the kernel of this action.
 If $K\ne 1$, then $K^B$ is a nontrivial normal subgroup of the 2-transitive group $G(B)^B$, so $K^B$ is transitive.
 Thus, for $x\in B$, $G(B)=KG(x)$.
 Hence $G(x)^\B = G(B)^\B$ is transitive on $\B\setminus\{ B\}$, so $r=b$ whence $k=v$ (since $vr=bk$), contrary to Corollary~3.1.2(d).
 Therefore $K=1$.

 It follows from the remarks immediately before Lemma~\ref{lem-3.2} that $(G,\B )$ is a 3-transitive group of degree $b+1$ such that, for $B\in\B$, $G(B)$ has two 2-transitive permutation representations of degree $b$ which are not equivalent and which are such that a point stabiliser in one of the representations is intransitive in the other representation.
 Hence from the classification of finite 2-transitive groups (see~\cite{C} and~\cite[Appendix 1]{L}) the socle of $G(B)$ is one of the following: $\PSL (d,q)$ with $d\ge 3$ and $b=(q^d-1)/(q-1)$; or $A_7$ with $b=15$; or $HS$ with $b=176$; or $\PSL (2,11)$ with $b=11$.
-A 3-transitive extension of a group $G(B)$ in the first family exists if and only if either $q=2$ and $G=\AGL (d,2)$ as in part (a), or $(d,q)=(3,4)$ and $G=M_{22}$ or $\Aut (M_{22})$ as in part (b).
-Similarly $A_7$ has a unique transitive extension $G=2^4\cdot A_7$ as in part (a), and $\PSL (2,11)$ has a unique transitive extension $G=M_{11}$ as in part (c).
+A 3-transitive extension of a group $G(B)$ in the first family exists if and only if either $q=2$ and $G=\AGL (d,2)$ as in Table~\ref{tab-main2}~line 4, or $(d,q)=(3,4)$ and $G=M_{22}$ or $\Aut (M_{22})$ as in Table~\ref{tab-main2}~line 2.
+Similarly $A_7$ has a unique transitive extension $G=2^4\cdot A_7$ as in Table~\ref{tab-main2}~line 4, and $\PSL (2,11)$ has a unique transitive extension $G=M_{11}$ as in Table~\ref{tab-main2}~line 3.
 The group $HS$ has no transitive extension.
 In each case $G$ acts on a 3-design $\D$ with point set $\B$ as claimed, and $G(B,\b )$ is transitive on both $\b\setminus\{ B\}$ and $\B\setminus\b$, where $\b$ is a block of $\D$ containing $B$.

 In each of the cases of Lemma~\ref{lem-3.2} we may therefore identify $\B$ with the point set of the 3-design $\D$.
 We finish this section with a lemma which shows that the vertices of $\G$ may be identified with the flags of $\D$ and that the symmetric 2-design $\D (B)$ is related to $\D$ in one of two ways.
-Let $\calP$ denote the point set of $\D$.
-For a point $P$ of $\D$ the {\it derived design} $\D_P$ is the 2-design with point set $\calP\setminus\{ P\}$ and with blocks the sets $\b\setminus\{ P\}$, where $\b$ is a block of $\D$ containing $P$.
-The {\it dual design} of $\D$ is the design whose points are the blocks of $\D$, and which has block set $\calP$ (the point set of $\D$) with incidence unchanged; the dual design of $\D$ is, in general, a 1-design, and is a 2-design if and only if $\D$ is a symmetric 2-design.
-The {\it complementary design} $\D^c$ of $\D$ has the same point set $\calP$ as $\D$, with blocks of $\D^c$ being the complements (in $\calP$) of those of $\D$.